Computing Nonlinear Power Spectra Across Dynamical Dark Energy Model Space with Neural ODEs: Abstract

 In Fig.~\ref{fig:pk}, I plot the evolution of the nonlinear power spectrum from z = 1.5 for a random $\Lambda$CDM cosmology not seen during training.
 The dashed lines correspond to the {\tt BACCO} power spectra, while the power spectra inferred from the neural ODE are plotted with solid lines.
 The model successfully tracks the evolution over $\sim 9 \ {\rm Gyr}$ of structure evolution, across half an order-of-magnitude change in power.

 In the top panel of Fig.~\ref{fig:error}, I plot relative difference between the {\tt BACCO} spectra (which are treated as the ground truth in this paper) and the nonlinear ODE power spectra at $z=0$ for 10 random cosmologies not seen during training.
 The residual error is less than $ 3 \%$ for all cosmologies.
-This is much smaller than baryonic feedback modeling uncertainties~\cite{Schneider:2018pfw,Huang:2018wpy}.
+This is much smaller than baryonic feedback modeling uncertainties~\cite{Schneider:2018pfw,Huang:2018wpy} on small scales.
+Meanwhile on large scales, where the neural ODE exhibits $\sim$$1\%$ inaccuracies.
+In practice these can be entirely removed by using the exact linear theory on large scales and smoothly transitioning to the neural ODE prediction on small scales.
+The origin of the error is twofold.
+Even without the numerical inaccuracies introduced by the neural network approximation, numerical integration and finite difference numerical derivatives, one should not expect the neural ODE prediction to be exact.
+This is because the power spectrum is not a sufficient statistic to describe the current state of the system, and hence the growth of structure on nonlinear scales.
+For this reason, one would expect the accuracy to improve as more descriptive higher-order statistics are included.